fabudlx/NER/README.md

 ## Using it

-If you only want to use the tagger with a pretraind model from this work, you only need the [fastText](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) model and to adjust the model_folder_path and the path to the pretrained fasttext model:
+If you only want to use the tagger with a pretraind model from this work, you only need the [fastText](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) model:

 tag_sentence: tags a list of input sentence and returns the tag sequence